Skip to Content

 Upon completion of this program, the student will be able to:

-• incorporate basic legal theories in various substantive areas of law as required by supervising attorney.
+• incorporate basic legal theories in various substantive areas of law as required by a supervising attorney.

 • define and use legal terminology accurately and appropriately.